Contents

 Foods to limit if you’ve already had a kidney stone

-If you have already passed a kidney stone, the foods to avoid often matter more than the foods to add.
-The right list depends on your stone type — your doctor can analyze a passed stone or run a 24-hour urine collection.
-Until you know your stone type, these are the most consistently flagged groups [NIDDK, 2017]; [Mayo Clinic, 2025]; [NKF, 2025]:
+Once you’ve passed a stone, what you cut often matters more than what you add — and the right list depends on your stone type, which a doctor can pin down by analyzing a passed stone or running a 24-hour urine collection.
+Until you know, these are the groups most consistently flagged [NIDDK, 2017]; [Mayo Clinic, 2025]; [NKF, 2025]:

 - High-sodium foods — canned soups, deli meats, fast food, frozen meals.
-Sodium drives calcium leakage into urine and raises stone risk for the most common stone type.
+Sodium drives calcium into the urine and raises risk for the most common stone type.

-- Excess animal protein — large daily servings of red meat, organ meat, shellfish.
-Animal protein raises uric acid and acidifies the urine.
+- Excess animal protein — large daily servings of red meat, organ meats, shellfish.
+These raise uric acid and make urine more acidic.

-- High-oxalate foods if you form calcium oxalate stones — spinach, rhubarb, beets, almonds, peanuts, chocolate, black tea, wheat bran.
+- High-oxalate foods, if you form calcium oxalate stones — spinach, rhubarb, beets, nuts, peanuts, chocolate, tea, wheat bran.

-For a deeper look, see our companion guide on foods that cause kidney stones.
+For the full breakdown, see the companion guide on foods that cause kidney stones.

 Who should talk to a doctor before changing their diet

-Most of the foods on the list above are safe for the general population.
-The picture changes for several groups:
+Most foods on this list are safe for the general population.
+The picture shifts for several groups:

-- People with chronic kidney disease (CKD) stage 3 or higher.
-Potassium, phosphorus, fluid, and protein needs change as kidney function drops.
-Even healthy fruits can become a problem in stage 4 or 5 [NIDDK, 2016].
+- Chronic kidney disease, stage 3 or higher.
+Potassium, phosphorus, fluid, and protein needs all change as function drops, and even healthy fruits can become a problem by stage 4 or 5 [NIDDK, CKD].

 - People on dialysis.
-Fluid restrictions are strict.
-Even watermelon and other high-water fruits count toward the daily limit.
+Fluid limits are strict — even watermelon and other high-water fruits count toward the daily total.

-- People with a history of calcium oxalate stones.
-Some of the foods often advertised as ‘kidney friendly’ (nuts, spinach, dark chocolate) are actually moderate-to-high oxalate and may need to be limited.
+- A history of calcium oxalate stones.
+Several foods marketed as “kidney friendly” (nuts, spinach, dark chocolate) are actually moderate-to-high oxalate and may need limiting.

-- People taking warfarin or other blood thinners.
-Cranberry products may interact with warfarin — the evidence is conflicting, but check before adding large amounts [NCCIH, 2024].
+- People on warfarin or other blood thinners.
+Cranberry products may interact — the evidence is conflicting, so check before adding large amounts [NCCIH, 2024].

-- People who are pregnant or breastfeeding.
-Food amounts of cranberry, blueberry, lemon, and melons are considered safe; concentrated supplements should be discussed with a clinician.
+- Pregnancy or breastfeeding.
+Food amounts of cranberry, blueberry, lemon, and melon are considered safe; concentrated supplements should be cleared with a clinician first [NCCIH, 2024].

 When to see a doctor

-Food choices help with day-to-day kidney and bladder health, but they don’t substitute for medical evaluation.
-Get prompt care for any of the following:
+Food helps with day-to-day kidney and bladder health.
+It doesn’t replace medical evaluation.
+Get prompt care for any of these:

 - Severe pain in the back, side, lower abdomen, or groin — especially pain that comes in waves [Mayo Clinic, 2025].